In this post:

 Different people have different measures of financial discomfort but in simple terms, if you feel you're regularly struggling to meet your mortgage repayments, there's a good chance you're in mortgage stress.

-This could be the case even if your mortgage repayments are less than 30% of your income – as is the rule of thumb – but it pays to do the calculation to understand where you stand against the benchmark.
+This could be the case even if your mortgage repayments are less than 30% of your gross income but it pays to do the calculation to understand where you stand against the general benchmark.

 If you think you might be in mortgage stress, you should ask yourself: